 No, but applicants should be able to provide information on when they expect to have each document.
 This will help UWRF determine a target placement date.

 CAN I LEAVE FOR KOREA RIGHT AFTER I GRADUATE?

 Teachers must have a physical notarized (on the front) Bachelor's degree in hand no later than four weeks before their planned departure.
-This will allow the teacher time to secure the required Apostille (see above) and submit everything, via email, to the UWRF office for forwarding on to DGEV.
+This will allow the teacher time to secure the required Apostille (see above) and submit everything, via email to UWRF or overnight express mail to DGEV.
 If the teacher is completing a graduate degree, it may be possible to secure an E-2 visa on the basis of an undergraduate diploma - although the teacher will be asked to provide a copy of his/her graduate degree to Yeungjin College as soon as possible.

 WHEN SHOULD I APPLY?

 Applications will be accepted at any time, the application process is a long one so the earlier the better.
 The timeline for new hires is due to how many applicants we have at any time and when there is a position available.
 Applications can be accepted up to two months prior to an actual placement date if the applicant's passport, notarized diploma copy, CBC, and the two Apostilles are in hand at the time of contacting UWRF and there is a position available.